 A man said, “During the time when I was trying to win my wife’s love and hold our family together, sometimes I got so tired of rejection that I didn’t feel anything except a determination to do what the Bible said and leave the results with God.
 The only thing I was sure of was that somehow God would work it out for my good because He promised that in His Word.
 I never imagined the love affair He has actually given us.
 He really does do more than we can ask or think!”

-While these comments from the far side of the problem are encouraging, I understand that the feelings you may be experiencing right now within the problem are less than pleasant.
-Many others have been where you are now and can empathize with what you are going through: shock, hurt, rejection, emotional confusion, temptation to bitterness, and of course, pressures from all sides that sometimes make you want to give up.
+While these comments from the far side of the problem are encouraging, I understand that the feelings you may be experiencing right now are less than pleasant.
+Many others have been where you are now.
+They can empathize with what you are going through: shock, hurt, rejection, emotional confusion, temptation to bitterness.
+And of course, there are pressures from all sides that sometimes make you want to give up.

-My heartfelt goal is to help you clarify your thoughts, stabilize your emotions, and learn to behave in a consistent, purposeful way that will save your marriage and bring a new dimension of love into your relationship.
+My heartfelt goal is to help you clarify your thoughts, and stabilize your emotions.
+Plus, it is to help you learn to behave in a consistent, purposeful way that will save your marriage and bring a new dimension of love into your relationship.

 So, if you are willing to make a commitment to your marriage based on the eternal principles and promises of the Word of God, you can take heart and let hope grow in promises of the Word of God, you can take heart and let hope grow in proportion to your commitment.
 Contrary to what the world believes, one person can save a marriage.
 In fact, most of the people I counsel belong in this category.
 Even when both come to see me, one is usually dragging the other along, in a manner of speaking, and only one really cares about the outcome in most cases.

-Marriage counselor Anne Kristin Carroll says, “If you think there’s no hope because you are the only one in your relationship who wants or cares enough to try to save your marriage, you are wrong!”
-She adds, “In my experience most torn marriages are brought to new life, new vitality by the interest, basically, of only one party.”
-This has been my experience as well.
+Marriage counselor Anne Kristin Carroll says, “If you think there’s no hope because you are the only one in your relationship who cares enough to try to save your marriage, you are wrong!”
+She adds, “In my experience most torn marriages are brought to new life by the efforts of only one party.”
+This has also been my experience.
 I have seen numerous marriages saved when only one partner applied biblical principles in a whole hearted commitment to the mate and the marriage.

-Some have not been saved.
-Usually this is because the individual is convinced that nothing will change the partner —that the longstanding problem of alcoholism or financial irresponsibility or whatever cannot be solved, and he or she simply gives up.
+Some marriages have not been saved.
+Usually this is because the individual is convinced that nothing will change the partner, and he or she simply gives up.

-Occasionally, the partner desiring a divorce has developed such a strong emotional attachment to another person that it is not broken off in time to save the marriage.
-Often, however, this infatuation ends while the divorce is being delayed and the unfaithful partner thanks the committed mate for standing fast and preserving the marriage.
+Occasionally, the partner desiring a divorce has developed a strong emotional attachment to another person.
+This infatuation often ends while the divorce is being delayed.
+Eventually the unfaithful partner thanks the committed mate for standing fast and preserving the marriage.

-In a relatively few cases, one partner pressured by family and “loyal” friends, develops a deep bitterness toward the other and is actually encouraged in this hostility by parents and even, sometimes, church members so that efforts at reconciliation may be unavailing.
+In a relatively few cases, one partner develops bitterness toward the other.
+He or she is actually encouraged to feel this hostility by parents and sometimes, church members.
+That causes the efforts at reconciliation to be unavailing.

-But in the great majority of cases, the outcome depends squarely on the committed partner’s ability to behave consistently in accord with biblical principles designed by the Author of marriage.
+But in the majority of cases, the outcome depends upon the committed partner’s ability to behave consistently in accord with biblical principles.
 So, in a very literal sense, it is all up to you.
 You need not expect your partner to do anything constructive about the marriage if he or she wants out.

 Clarifying Your Thoughts

-When one husband moved out, his parents lovingly helped the wife by keeping the children several weeks while she prepared mentally and spiritually for the challenges ahead.
+When one husband moved out, his parents lovingly helped the wife by keeping the children several weeks.
+This gave her the opportunity to be better prepared mentally and spiritually for the challenges ahead.

 “With those truths as a foundation I began to study the Bible, desperately trying to dig out God’s purpose for marriage and all that He had to say about it.
-I found out for myself that if I were to obey Him, then I would have to become committed to my marriage and my husband, even though he was involved with another woman and we were on the verge of divorce.
+I saw that if I were to obey Him, then I would have to become committed to my marriage and my husband.
+That’s true even though he was involved with another woman and we were on the verge of divorce.

-“Coming to this decision didn’t make things any easier emotionally at first, but it did show me a clear path of action, and the situation actually became less complicated because there was no more confusion about what to do!
+“Coming to this decision didn’t make things any easier emotionally at first.
+But what it did was show me a clear path of action.
+The situation actually became less complicated because there was no more confusion about what to do!
 I refused to sign the divorce papers.
 I had gathered evidence identifying the other woman and proving my husband’s unfaithfulness.
-I destroyed it all.
-I didn’t need it anymore.”
+Destroying it all was important because I didn’t need it anymore.”

-A University of Chicago professor described this generation’s dilemma with the now familiar quotation: “We lack the language to teach what is right and wrong.”
-But the Bible-believing Christian caught in an emotionally fraught situation does not have that problem.
+A University of Chicago professor described this generation’s dilemma with the now familiar quotation.
+“We lack the language to teach what is right and wrong.”
+But Bible-believing Christian caught in an emotionally fraught situation do not have that problem.
 The language of God concerning divorce is plain enough for any reader.
 For example: